ryan-lab-duke/programming-for-sds-site/README.md

 # Programming for Spatial Data Science

 This repository hosts the code for the online textbook, **Programming for Spatial Data Science** designed by [Johnny Ryan](https://www.johnny-ryan.com/).
-The textbook can be accessed at [https://cleo-lab.github.io/programming-for-sds-site/](https://cleo-lab.github.io/programming-for-sds-site/).

-The goal of this course is to introduce students to basic programming concepts in Python and apply these skills to various geospatial problems.
-There are no pre-requisites and students do not need any previous programming experience.
-Each week we will have a short lecture that introduces a new topic.
-In the following assignment, students will apply these new concepts to solve common tasks involving geospatial data.
-During this course, students will become familiar with the main Python packages used for importing, analyzing, and visualizing geospatial data.

-### Learning outcomes:

-* Acquire basic Python coding skills

-* Implement common programming techniques (e.g. conditional statements, loops, functions).

-* Become familiar with object-oriented programming

-* Identify common geospatial data formats and appropriate Python packages to work with them

-* Perform basic data analysis on table, vector, and raster data

-* Visualize different types of data

-* Recognize the importance of open-source software

 ## Repository Structure